Charles L. Gilliland

 Charles Leon Gilliland (May 24, 1933 – April 25, 1951) was a United States Army soldier who posthumously received the United States military's highest award, the Medal of Honor, for his actions in the Korean War.
+Gilliland, at age 17, was the youngest Medal of Honor recipient of the Korean War.

 Early life

-Born in the community of Colfax near Mountain Home, Arkansas, Gilliland was the second of nine children of Leon Carl and Evangeline Margarite Martin Gilliland.
-His father was a farmer and construction worker and his mother worked as a nurse's aide.
-His family moved to nearby Marion County when he was a teenager.
-Throughout his childhood, Gilliland showed a strong interest in the military and law enforcement, enjoyed hunting and fishing, and in his teenage years was a fitness enthusiast.
-He attempted to enlist in the Marine Corps at sixteen, but was turned away and advised to continue his education.
-After much convincing, his parents agreed to let him enlist in the U.S. Army on his 17th birthday, May 24, 1950.
+Born in the community of Colfax near Mountain Home, Arkansas, Gilliland was the second of nine children of Leon Carl Gilliland, a farmer and construction worker, and Evangeline Margarite Martin Gilliland, a nurse's aide.
+The Gillilands moved to nearby Marion County when Charles was a teenager.
+Throughout his childhood, Gilliland showed a strong interest in the military and law enforcement, enjoyed hunting and fishing, and was a fitness enthusiast in his teenage years.
+When Gilliland was 16, he attempted to enlist in the Marine Corps, but was turned away and advised to continue his education.
+After much convincing, Gilliland's parents agreed to let him enlist in the U.S. Army on his 17th birthday, May 24, 1950.

 Military career

-After joining the Army in Yellville, he attended basic training at Fort Riley, Kansas.
-The Korean War began one month after his enlistment, and by the end of the year he had been sent to east Asia.
-During his deployment in Korea, he was wounded and, in one instance, carried to safety a fellow soldier who had lost both his legs.
+After joining the Army in Yellville, Gilliland attended basic training at Fort Riley, Kansas.
+The Korean War began one month after his enlistment, and by the end of the year, Gilliland had been sent to east Asia.
+During his deployment in Korea, Gilliland was wounded and, in one instance, carried to safety a fellow soldier who had lost both his legs.

-By April 25, 1951, he was a private first class serving with Company I of the 7th Infantry Regiment, 3rd Infantry Division.
+By April 25, 1951, Gilliland was a private first class serving with Company I of the 7th Infantry Regiment, 3rd Infantry Division.
 On that day, near Tongmang-ni, his company came under attack from a numerically superior Chinese force.
 From his defensive position, Gilliland had a clear view of the defile through which many of the attackers were approaching.
-Using his automatic rifle, he fired continuously into the defile, even after suffering a severe head wound while chasing down two Chinese soldiers who had breached the defensive line.
+Using his automatic rifle, Gilliland fired continuously into the defile, even after suffering a severe head wound while chasing down two Chinese soldiers who had breached the defensive line.
 When orders came to pull back, he voluntarily stayed behind and provided covering fire so that the rest of his unit could withdraw.
-He was never seen again.
+Gilliland was never seen again.

-He was posthumously promoted to corporal, and in 1952, recommended for the Medal of Honor.
+Gilliland was posthumously promoted to corporal, and in 1952, recommended for the Medal of Honor.
 Believing that Gilliland may have been captured by the Chinese, the Army delayed the announcement of the award for fear that he would be punished if his captors learned of his deeds.
 In 1954, after hostilities had ceased and no sign of Gilliland was found, he was declared dead.
 The Medal of Honor was formally presented to his family in December of that year during a ceremony at the Pentagon.
 One month shy of his 18th birthday when he earned the award, Gilliland was the youngest Medal of Honor recipient of the Korean War.

-On what would have been his 64th birthday, May 24, 1997, the U.S. Navy christened a transport ship in his honor, the USNS Gilliland.
+On what would have been his 64th birthday, May 24, 1997, the U.S. Navy christened a transport ship in Gilliland's honor, the USNS Gilliland.